dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 There are 3 different train services: Renfe (Local Train), TMB (metro/subway/underground) and FGC (Regional Train).

 Renfe and TMB are the most used because they have more combinations than the FGC and also better schedules.
 So, basically, you will see in this guide mentioning train for Renfe and metro/subway/underground for TMB.

+> Masks are mandatory within any public transport.

 ### Coming from the airport